 You can nominate a primary contact who will be responsible for selecting a proposal option and adding a payment method before the proposal is then sent to all secondary signatories.

-The Professional plan will allow up to 2 signatories and Scale plans can have a maximum of 10 signatories.
+The Pro plan will allow up to 2 signatories and Pro+ or Scale plans can have a maximum of 10 signatories.

 Xero Practice Manager considerations